eternal-flame-AD/pow-buster/README.md

 Contributions are welcome, roughly in priority order we want:

-1. We need 6 special cases where messages cross block boundaries, it needs some SIMD (particularly register pressure management) expertise but should not be too hard.
-A macro or typenum generic solution would be best.
-2. General profiling and further optimization.
+1. General profiling and further optimization.
-3. Would be nice to have a real WebGPU solution that runs side-by-side with the current real Captcha widget.
+2. Would be nice to have a real WebGPU solution that runs side-by-side with the current real Captcha widget.
-4. An AVX-2 solution and corresponding benchmark. (low priority as this isn't really a "product")
+3. An AVX-2 solution and corresponding benchmark. (low priority as this isn't really a "product")

 ## License